flashrom/flashrom/doc/release_notes/devel.rst

 The ``atahpt`` programmer has been removed.
 It reflashed the option ROM on HighPoint ATA/RAID PCI controllers through raw x86 port I/O. The hardware is obsolete and legacy hosts already ship a flashrom that supports it.

+The ``it8212`` programmer has been removed.
+It reflashed the flash on ITE IT8212F ATA/RAID PCI controllers through a memory-mapped PCI BAR.
+The hardware is obsolete and legacy hosts already ship a flashrom that supports it.